-The following section is the opinion of Ebner Stolz Mönning Bachem Wirtschaftspr fer Steuerberater Rechtsanwälte Partnerschaft mbB ("German Tax Counsel") of the material German tax considerations that become relevant when purchasing, holding or transferring the Company's shares.
-The Company expects and intends to have its sole place of management in Germany and, therefore, qualifies as a corporation subject to German unlimited corporate income taxation; however, because a company's tax residency depends on future facts regarding the location in which the Company is managed and controlled, German Tax Counsel cannot opine as to whether the Company will actually qualify as a corporation subject to German unlimited corporate income taxation and such a scenario in which the company does not qualify as a corporation subject to German unlimited income taxation is not discussed herein.
+The following section is the opinion of Ebner Stolz Mönning Bachem Wirtschaftspr ✓ fer Steuerberater Rechtsanwälte Partnerschaft mbB ("German Tax Counsel") of the material German tax considerations that become relevant when purchasing, holding or transferring the Company's shares.
+The Company expects and intends to have its sole place of management in Germany and, therefore, qualifies as a corporation subject to German unlimited corporate income taxation; however, because a company's tax residency depends on future facts regarding the location in which the Company is managed and controlled, German Tax Counsel cannot opine as to whether the Company will actually qualify as a corporation subject to German unlimited income taxation is not discussed herein.
 This section does not set forth all German tax aspects that may be relevant for shareholders.
 The section is based on the German tax law applicable as of the date of this prospectus.
 It should be noted that the law may change following the issuance of this prospectus and that such changes may have retroactive effect.